-10. Per capita GDP is
+- 10. Per capita GDP is - A. The sum of consumer goods, investment goods, government services, and net exports. - B. A dollar measure of the economic growth rate of a country. - C. The value of the factors of production used to produce output in a country.

-- A. The sum of consumer goods, investment goods, government services, and net exports. - B. A dollar measure of the economic growth rate of a country. - C. The value of the factors of production used to produce output in a country. - D. GDP divided by total population.
+The dollar value of GDP divided by total population.